pgRouting/workshop/docs/source/chapters/advanced.rst

 For two way roads `cost` >= 0 and `reverse_cost` >= 0 and their values can be different.
 For example its faster going down hill on a sloped road.

-In general cost doesn't need to be length, cost can be almost anything, for example time, slope, surface, road type, etc..
-Or it can be a combination of multiple parameters.
+In general `cost` and `reverse_cost` do not need to be length; they can be almost anything, for example time, slope, surface, road type, etc.. or can be a combination of multiple parameters.

-That can be achieved with any SQL possible with postgreSQL/postGIS.

-Using the psql client, verify the database tables:
+Using the psql client, before proceeding with the exercises, verify some imformation:

+.. rubric:: Number of (source, target) that are `wrong way`

-.. rubric:: Run: ``SELECT count(*) FROM ways WHERE cost < 0;``
+Run: :code:`SELECT count(*) FROM ways WHERE cost < 0;`

 .. code-block:: sql